-- Providing students with a comprehensive education that includes in-depth instruction in their chosen fields of study and work. - Emphasizing analysis and problem-solving, exposure to open-ended problems, design studies and apply critical thinking. - Fostering teamwork, communication skills, and individual professionalism including ethics and environmental awareness. - Providing adequate co-curricular opportunities that cultivate lifelong learning skills and get further deep research in their chosen field. - Providing adequate flexible choice of technical and unrestricted electives by a program of related technical electives.
+- Providing students with a comprehensive education that includes in-depth instruction in their chosen fields of study and work. - Emphasizing analysis and problem-solving, exposure to open-ended problems, design studies and critical thinking. - Fostering teamwork, communication skills, and individual professionalism including ethics and environmental awareness. - Providing adequate co-curricular opportunities that cultivate lifelong learning skills and deepen research in their chosen field. - Providing adequate flexible choices of technical and non-technical electives.